uhhcaitie/Coding4NonCoders/README.md

 This project is a collection of labs, programs, tutorials, and unfinished problems to help facilitate the grasping of core programming concepts.
 It is meant to be cloned, modified, and extended by a student in order to align with their own progress.
-Sample projects aand purposely broken code are included in order to act as starters for lessons.
+Sample projects and purposely broken code are included in order to act as starters for lessons.

 ## Do's